 The Real Story of Informix Software and Phil White: Lessons in Business and Leadership for the Executive Team -- This book is a Silicon Valley sales, marketing, and executive leadership case study.
 It chronicles the meteoric rise of Informix Software and how it became a billion dollar technology giant.

 A highly sought-after sales trainer and keynote speaker, Steve is both entertaining and enlightening.
 He has had the privilege of helping more than 100,000 salespeople become top revenue producers at companies including IBM, HP, AT&T, Lenovo, EMC, PayPal, NEC, McAfee, Google, and Oracle.

-Steve is a regular contributor to the Harvard Business Review.
+Steve has written thirty-five sales research articles featured in the Harvard Business Review.
 His “Heavy Hitter Sales Blog” is the top-ranked business-to-business sales blog and one of the most popular sales blogs according to Alltop.com and Blogs.com.

 Steve is also a noted sales effectiveness researcher who has conducted studies on sales organization best practices, key trends, and top salesperson performance.
 His published research includes:

 - The Sales Organization Performance Gap: The Differences Between High Performing and Underperforming Sales Organizations

 - How B2B Buyers Select Between Vendors and Salespeople

 - The Truth About the Field Sales to Inside Sales Migration Trend:

 - How Compensation Impacts Sales Organization Quality and Performance

 - Key Success Factors that Separate Excellent from Average Sales Organizations